 About This Weeks Prompts for Meditation

 What are possessions?
-My stuff?
-Or more intangible things to which I cling - ideas, prejudices, opinions, the filters through which I see the world?
+Just my stuff?
+Or, do my possessions include more intangible things to which I cling - ideas, prejudices, opinions, the filters through which I see the world?
 Are my relational obligations my possessions?
-Do my relations possess me body and soul?
+And does my family possess me body and soul?
 What does it mean to carry the cross?
 What is my cross?
 Is my own life my possession, my world's possession, or God's possession?

 Meditation One (introit) shaped by having